 Freelancers, independent contractors and gig workers are all defined as “self-employed individuals” in the eyes of the IRS.
 There are distinctions between the three classifications for self-employed individuals, but they all have the same tax requirements.
 Freelancers, independent contractors and gig workers are all required to file a Schedule C to report their income and expenses and a Schedule SE to pay their Social Security and Medicare taxes when they file their tax returns.

 If you work as a freelancer in any capacity, you may have questions regarding taxes on your income.
-Some tax questions freelancers may ask include:
+Some tax questions you may ask include:

-- How much should a freelancer save for taxes?
+- How much should self-employed taxpayers save for taxes?

-- How much should freelancers set aside for taxes on their income from a Form 1099-NEC?
+- How much should a self-employed taxpayer set aside for taxes on their income from a Form 1099-NEC?

-- What happens if freelancers file their taxes incorrectly?
+- What happens if self-employed taxpayers file their taxes incorrectly?

 This guide will highlight some key considerations for budgeting taxes as a freelancer, along with ways to get help navigating your taxes.